Omarrichi/Studium/BuS Notes/Tutorial_05b_English.md

 *Solution 4*

 - Signals
 	- Signals are lightweight and efficient for notifications or triggers.
 They are easy to implement and can be used for notifications between subsystems about events.
-However, they are limited and don’t allow
+However, they are limited and don’t allow complex data exchange.
+This can be problematic in your system that requires detailed data sharing.
+Also, the latency of signals can be high, as there are no guarantee when the signal will be sent to the process by the operating system.
 - Shared memory
+	- Shared memory lets processes access data directly, minimizing delays and supporting high data throughput critical for real-time exchanges in autonomous vehicles.
+It needs careful synchronization to prevent data mix-ups or system freezes.
+Although managing shared memory can be tricky, it offers big performance gains for handling large data loads.
 - Pipes
+	- Pipes are simple for one-way communication between processes.
+They work well for passing data step by step but add extra work for handling big chunks of data.
+While pipes are easy to set up, they only allow one-way talk and don’t do so well with the big data needs of self-driving cars.
 - Sockets

-**TASK 1 Code**
+	- Sockets help with local and networked talking, giving you flexibility in how your setup works.
+They’re reliable and can scale up as you grow.
+However, they do take longer to send messages because they have to go through the network and take time to get set up again.

+## TASK 1 Named Pipes

+In the lecture, you learned about named pipes as a mechanism for IPC.
+Write two programs, `sender.c` and `receiver.c` , that communicate with each other through a named pipe.
+The `sender.c` program should continuously accept user input and then send it to `receiver.c` , which should continuously wait for transmissions and then print them out.
+Both programs should terminate when *exit* is transmitted.

+*Solution:*

 receiver.c